cpeditor/cpeditor/doc/MANUAL.md

 - If you want to use the Competitive Companion for parsing examples from online platforms like Codeforces, install it [here](https://github.com/jmerle/competitive-companion).

-- If you want to use CF-Tool for submitting on Codeforces inside the editor, install it [here](https://github.com/xalanq/cf-tool) and set the path to it in the Preferences if it's not in the PATH.
+- If you want to use CF-Tool for submitting on Codeforces inside the editor, install it [here](https://github.com/xalanq/cf-tool).
+If it's not in the system PATH, you can set the path to it in Preferences->Extra->Misc->CF Tool Command.
 Don't forget to configure it by `cf config` (set the user and the template).

 - If you want to format your C++ codes, you need to install [Clang Format](http://releases.llvm.org/download.html).
 You have to make sure it's installed on the system PATH or set the path to it in the Preferences.